vuese/website/docs/cli/README.md

 }
 ```

-In the absence of any annotations circumstances, `vuese` produces the following table:
+In the absence of any comments circumstances, `vuese` produces the following table:

 |Name|Description|Type|Required|Default|
 |---|---|---|---|---|